2024-learn/DevOps/DevopsBootcamp/ansible/notes.md

   - can have multiple plays(a group of tasks that you want to execute on sveral servers)
 - executing a playbook:
   - `ansible-playbook -i hosts my-playbook.yaml`
+  - alternatively, in the ansible.cfg file yyou can configure the default inventory file with: `inventory = hosts` that way you c an run the command with the -i flag:
+    - `ansible-playbook my-playbook.yaml`
 - "gather facts" module
   - automatically called by playbooks
   - gathers useful variables about remote hosts that can be used in playbooks